 Board Member since December 17, 2017

-Cate Gable is a Journalist, strategic planner for NGOs, poet & author, ecopreneur & agent for change, musician, and foodie, w/ homes in Paris, France; Seattle & Nahcotta WA.
-She is a columnist for the Chinook Observer.
+Cate Gable, BA, MA, MFA, Board member since September 23, 2018.
+Cate Gable is a poet, author, essayist, journalist & agent for change, musician, and foodie, w/ homes in Paris, France; Nahcotta, WA; and Tucson, Arizona.
+She is a weekly columnist for the Chinook Observer.